Master2022E/OnionRTC-experiment/Dataprocess/Readme.md

 ## Scenario list

-To shorten some of the naming the plots follow the abbreviation scheme the individual clients (c1-c6 and d1-d6) is configured to the specific setup.
+To shorten some of the naming, the plots follow the abbreviation scheme the individual clients (c1-c6 and d1-d6) is configured to the specific setup.

 Networking type   | abbreviation